phpmyadmin/phpmyadmin/docs/security.rst

 to protect against such kind of things.

-To mitigate this, you can use Captcha or utilize external tools such as fail2ban, this is more details described in :ref:`securing`.
+To mitigate this, you can use Captcha or utilize external tools such as fail2ban, this is described in more detail in :ref:`securing`.

 .. seealso::